Cjiangbpcs/gazenet_mxJiang/README.md

 The accuracy of this gluon version is close to the original Pytorch version.

-The pre-trained parameters and architectures are shared here.
+The pre-trained parameters and architectures can be requested via issues.
 They can be used to test on videos.

 The original Pytorch algorithm can be found here: https://github.com/natanielruiz/deep-head-pose.